An In-depth Guide to Buying an Engagement Ring

 Here are some solid pros for buying in person:

-In our current situation, our staff is working to serve your needs with video appointments.
+In our current situation, our staff is working to serve your needs with video appointments as well as in person appointments.
 Learn more about buying an engagement ring.

 There are several popular styles to consider when choosing your ring.
 Here are some examples to help narrow the field: